LBC-LNBio/KVFinder-web/docs/_sources/index.rst.txt

 The KVFinder-web application has two components: a RESTful web service and a PyMOL plugin client.
 The RESTful web service (KVFinder-web service) handles requests from the clients, manages accepted jobs and performs cavity detection and characterization on accepted jobs.
 The client (PyMOL KVFinder-web Tools) sends job via HTTP requests to the web service, customize parKVFinder detection parameters and visualize job results on PyMOL.

 Users may opt to run jobs on a locally configured server or on our publicly available KVFinder-web service, available at http://parkvfinder.cnpem.br:8081.

+In addition, users can install the standalone version of parKVFinder from this `repository <https://github.com/LBC-LNBio/parKVFinder>`_.
+For more details, see the parKVFinder `wiki <https://github.com/LBC-LNBio/parKVFinder/wiki>`_.

 .. toctree::
    :maxdepth: 1